aedera/deepredmt/README.md

 Deepred-Mt was compared to two state-of-the-art methods for predicting editing
 sites: PREP-Mt and PREPACT.
 The following figure shows precision-recall curves obtained from the predictions of each method.
-They show that Deepred-Mt achieves the highest F1 scores for two predictive scenarios where synonymous sites are either excluded (dashed lines) or included (solid lines).
+Deepred-Mt achieves the highest F1 scores and the best areas under the curves for two predictive scenarios: one including synonymous sites (dashed lines) and other excluding them (solid lines).

 <figure>
   <p align="center">